 - The truck’s frame, hooks, or, the tow hitch are much stronger and won’t be deformed during towing

-- The strap can snap, so, there shouldn’t be people standing next to any of the cars
+- The strap can snap, so, there shouldn’t be people standing next to any of the vehicles

 - One more thing: if you’re planning on off-roading in a mud-heavy area, think about purchasing a Best Kinetic Energy Tow Rope